 As far as Matsumoto’s goes, this family-owned shop is a local institution and one of Oahu’s most popular places for shave ice.
 Therefore, you can expect to wait in a long line during your visit.
 The good news is that the queue tends to move along quickly!

 You can try various tropical flavors at Matsumoto’s, like guava, lilikoi, papaya, lychee, mango, coconut, and more.
 Most people choose a flavor combination to sample multiple flavors in one treat.

 For example, the “Hawaiian” is a guest favorite, blending Pineapple, Coconut, and Banana.
 We always recommend adding a scoop of vanilla ice cream to make your dessert exceptionally tasty!
 You can read the full menu here ahead of your visit.

 Enjoy the scenic drive along Kamehameha Highway.

-In particular, if this is your first time visiting Oahu, we suggest spending at least one full day discovering the North Coast along the Kamehameha Highway.
-On your drive, take the time to stop and explore each spot that strikes your fancy.
-Remember that things are taken at a slower pace here, so there is no need to rush!
+For first-time visitors to Oahu, we suggest spending at least one full day discovering the North Coast along the Kamehameha Highway.
+Take the time to stop and explore each spot that strikes your fancy–remember that things are taken at a slower pace here, so there is no need to rush!